UppaJung/peer-review/README.md

 <!-- ### Part 2.
 Call to Action -->

-## Learning from other systems for establishing shared beliefs
+## We can learn from other systems for establishing shared beliefs

 Peer review is part of a larger system of rituals that scientists use to build consensus around beliefs.
 In revaluating peer review, it is worth stepping back to evaluate how other systems establish consensus beliefs.